r-glyde/krapi/README.md

 #### POST
 POST requests to the consumer routes will stream records from the relevant topic.

-The response for these POST requests is a stream of JSON data.
+The response for these POST requests is a stream of gzipped JSON data.

 Example payload:
 ```json